lmhale99/atomman/UPDATES.rst

 - **atomman.dump.atom_data** bug fix for kim model potentials (now they work).

+- **atomman.lammps.Log** now captures performance output.
+A Simulation class is added to better represent each run/simulation.
+The flatten method is updated to return a new Simulation rather than overwriting the current data.
+  New 'all' style added to flatten that will merge all runs without filtering out duplicate timesteps.

 - **atomman.defect.differential_displacement** option added to pass an existing matplotlib axes object to plot on rather than generating a new figure.
 This allows for subplots to be constructed.